devananda/nova/nova/virt/baremetal/doc/pxe-bm-instance-creation.rst

   baremetal_deploy_kernel = xxxxxxxxxx
   baremetal_deploy_ramdisk = yyyyyyyy

-3) The nova-compute selects a baremetal host from its pool based on hardware resources and the instance type (# of cpus, memory, HDDs).
+3) The nova-compute selects a bare-metal host from its pool based on hardware resources and the instance type (# of cpus, memory, HDDs).

 4) kernel and ramdisk for the deployment, and the user specified kernel and ramdisk are put to TFTP server.
-PXE are configured for the baremetal host.
+PXE are configured for the bare-metal host.

-5) The baremetal nova-compute powers on the baremetal host thorough IPMI.
+5) The bare-metal nova-compute powers on the bare-metal host thorough IPMI.

-6) The host uses the deployment kernel and ramdisk, and the baremetal nova-copute writes AMI to the host's local disk via iSCSI.
+6) The host uses the deployment kernel and ramdisk, and the bare-metal nova-compute writes AMI to the host's local disk via iSCSI.

 7) The host is rebooted.